EuroProofNet/europroofnet.github.io/_pages/grants.md

 **What documents to provide?**

+**/!\ Use the application form below instead of the one given on the e-cost system.**

 Proposals must be made through the [e-COST system](https://e-services.cost.eu/activity/grants/add?type=STSM) (you need to add a bank account on your profile first).
 The following documents must be uploaded:

 - The [application form](/assets/documents/STSM-application-template.docx) with the following data: